Earth, Environmental, and Planetary Sciences

 Credit 3 units.

-L19 EEPS 555 Mathmatical Methods in Earth, Environmental, and Planetary Sciences
+EEPS 5550 Mathematical Methods in Earth, Environmental, and Planetary Sciences

 This course introduces a variety of mathematical approaches commonly used in Earth, environmental, and planetary sciences.
 The course is structured to progress in difficulty throughout the semester, starting with dimensional analysis, order-of-magnitude estimates, and basic analytical methods, then advancing to numerical solutions of differential equations.
-Throughout the course, students will gain programming experience with MATLAB.
 Examples of problems that can be considered include population growth, radioactive decay, landscape evolution, carbon cycle, thermal and chemical diffusion, wave phenomena, groundwater flow, glacier dynamics, magma transport, thermal convection, and secular cooling of Earth and planets.
 The specific methods and problems may vary from year to year, tailored to students' interests and needs.
 A key element of the course is developing the ability to effectively communicate quantitative concepts.
 This includes presenting the material in a clear and concise manner, both orally and in writing, as well as creating compelling visualizations of quantitative information.

 Credit 3 units.

 The landforms that surround us are being modified constantly by tectonic forces.
-Structural geology provides a framekwork for investigating, describing, and quantifying these changes.
+Structural geology provides a framework for investigating, describing, and quantifying these changes.
 This course provides an introduction to the structures that form at all scales, from millimeter-sized fractures to plate-boundary-scale rifts.
 Topics include descriptive analysis of microscopic and macroscopic structures, field methods, the physical basis for rock deformation, and global tectonics.
 Three hours of lecture and one two-hour laboratory a week.
-Prerequisites: EEPS 340 and EEPS 353.

 Advanced treatment of seismology theory and computational methods, including: ray theory, plane waves, cylindrical waves, attenuation, anisotropy, seismic waves in laterally heterogeneous media, surface waves, free oscillations of the earth.
 Calculation of synthetic seismograms using several methods.